Robert Williams III NBA Playoffs Player Props: Celtics vs. Heat

 - The Celtics rank 16th in possessions per game with 101.9.
 His opponents, the Heat, have one of the slowest tempos with 99.2 possessions per contest.

-- The Heat are the second-best defensive team in the NBA, conceding 109.8 points per game.
+- Giving up 109.8 points per game, the Heat are the second-ranked team in the NBA defensively.

-- The Heat are the sixth-ranked squad in the NBA, allowing 41.9 rebounds per contest.
+- Giving up 41.9 rebounds per game, the Heat are the sixth-ranked team in the NBA.

 Robert Williams III vs. the Heat